bytebrainai/bytebrain/README.md

   <img src="logo.svg" alt="ByteBrain Logo" width="20%" height="20%">
 </div>

-ByteBrain is an AI-powered Chatbot that is used to onboard and support developers to new frameworks, languages, and libraries.
+ByteBrain is an AI-powered chatbot used to onboard and support developers with new frameworks, languages, and libraries.

+## Features

+ByteBrain offers a range of powerful features:

+1. **AI-Powered Chatbot:** Utilizes advanced artificial intelligence algorithms to provide assistance to users.

+2. **Framework, Language, and Library Support:** Assists developers in getting acquainted with new frameworks, languages, and libraries.
+It supports a wide range of programming languages.

+3. **Multiple Chat Interfaces:** Provides flexibility with two chat interfaces:
+    - Web Interface: Integrates seamlessly into websites via a customizable widget.
+    - Discord: Interacts directly within Discord channels for easy communication.

+4. **Document Indexing:** Supports indexing documents from various sources including websites, webpages, GitHub repositories, and YouTube videos.

+5. **Customizable Via Prompt Templates:** Allows customization of conversation prompts to align with specific needs and preferences.

 ## Components